Skip licences (skip permits)

 How can I reclaim a confiscated skip?

-The cost of removing the skip will be calculated on a case by case basis and will be determined by the contractors’ removal fee, tipping fee, any storage costs and administration fee.
-This will be added onto the monthly invoice.
+The cost of removing the skip will be calculated on a case-by-case basis and will be determined by the contractors’ removal fee, tipping fee, any storage costs and administration fee.
+Cost will be recovered via invoice, payable within 30 days.

 We will liaise with individuals directly to arrange collection of the skip.